‘Samurai’ exhibit at Bellagio traces beauty, functionality of warriors’ equipment

 That “combination of art and armor, the boundless creativity of the objects’ forms, and the aesthetics used by these fierce and cultivated warriors” inspired Ann and Gabriel Barbier-Mueller (and their children) to build their samurai collection over a 25-year period, according to Gabriel Barbier-Mueller.

-The Bellagio gallery “snatched it up right away,” Tiberti says.
+When the “Samurai” touring exhibit became available, the Bellagio gallery “snatched it up right away,” Tiberti says.
 “A lot of people are excited to see it — and excited to bring their kids.”